FCoinCommunity/api-docs/source/includes/en/_authentication.md

 ## Access restrictions

-The current access frequency is 100 times / 10 seconds per user, and the access frequency limit will be differentiated according to the service in the future。
+The current access frequency is 100 times / 10 seconds per user, and the access frequency limit will be differentiated according to the service in the future.